 The Delian League for Kids

-About 200 city-states banded together to form the Delian League.
+About 200 ancient Greek city-states banded together to form the Delian League.
 The Delian League was formed to create a treasury.
 The idea was that all the city-states in the league would pay money into the treasury to create a savings account.
-That account was to be used, if necessary, to fund a way.
+That account was to be used, if necessary, to fund a war.
 War was expense.
 It took money to make weapons, build ships, and train men.

 The Persian Wars had drained the Greeks.
 The Greeks won, but they wanted to be ready if the Persians ever came back.
 The Persians had tried three times to conquered the wily Greeks.
 No one knew if they would try a fourth time, or if someone else might attack the Greek city-states.
 It was a real threat, and the Delian League was a smart idea.